Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 Creating Translucent Windows
 ----------------------------

-Since Qt 4.5, it has been possible to create windows with translucent regions on window systems that support compositing.
+You can create windows with translucent regions on window systems that support compositing.

 To enable this feature in a top-level widget, set its :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_TranslucentBackground` attribute with :sip:ref:`~PyQt6.QtWidgets.QWidget.setAttribute` and ensure that its background is painted with non-opaque colors in the regions you want to be partially transparent.